 - Magnet based generator with integrated fully electronic ignition.
-Output at 12V/100W DC.
+Output 12V/100W DC.
 Solid state ignition with own power supply from within the system.
-Replaces old magneto, pickup, regulator and ignition coil. - No changes on engine casing needed.
+Replaces old magdynamo, electronic ignition unit, regulator, ignition coil.
+You may drive without a battery, if you want, you will have to install in that case however a large capacity condenser.

 - all parts are new

-- very good light output
+- more light output

 - very stable ignition with solid spark

 - better starting, better fuel burning

-Assembly instructions for system 729679900
+Assembly instructions for system 714079900